Diallo75012/djangochatbotAI/notes.md

-need to set permission on /run/gunicorn to the server user creditizens:creditizens for nginx access to static files make sure to not forget the `/` at he end of `../media/` and `../static/` path otherwise it will just `no such file in directory` error didn't need to change/set in nginx.cong the user from `www-data` to `creditizens` like in pdf_llm AI project previously while used doyble server behind ngins `sreamlit` and `django gunicorn`
+need to set permission on /run/gunicorn to the server user creditizens:creditizens for nginx access to static files make sure to not forget the `/` at he end of `../media/` and `../static/` path otherwise it will just `no such file in directory` error didn't need to change/set in nginx.cong the user from `www-data` to `creditizens` like in pdf_llm AI project previously while used doyble server behind ngins `sreamlit` and `django gunicorn` will get rid of the gunicorn service config that writes logs to file as django logging is already writing logs this would be just double logs so no need.
 ### Nginx config file to variablize:
 ```bash
 ### NGINX CONF